Lyrid Meteor Shower 2026: Peak Time, Where to See, Visibility Forecast

 What is the Lyrid meteor shower?

-The Lyrids are one of the oldest known meteor showers: it has been observed for 2,700 years.
-The first recorded observation of these fast and bright meteors by Chinese skygazers goes back to 687 BC!
+The Lyrids are one of the oldest known meteor showers: they have been observed for 2,700 years.
+The first recorded observation of these fast, bright meteors by Chinese skygazers dates to 687 BC!

 What causes the Lyrid meteor shower?

-In 2026, the Lyrids will peak on April 22 under a 34% illuminated Moon.
+In 2026, the Lyrids will peak on April 22, at around 19:40 GMT, under the waxing crescent Moon.
 That means moonlight will cause only slight interference, allowing observers under dark skies to enjoy a good view.
 You can expect to see around 18 meteors per hour.
+The meteor shower is best seen from locations in the Northern Hemisphere.
 For the best experience, head outside in the late evening, when the radiant in Lyra climbs high in the sky, and keep the Moon out of your direct line of sight.

 Use the Sky Tonight app to check when the radiant is highest above the horizon for your location, and enjoy one of the year’s most classic meteor showers.
 If you want to see how well-prepared you are for the meteor hunt, take our short and fun quiz!